 2. Quotations – Firetrace quotations are not subject to the purchaser’s acceptance, but are information upon which the purchaser may base his purchase order to Firetrace.
 Firetrace’s quotations automatically expire thirty (30) days from the date of preparation, unless expressly stated otherwise.

-3. Terms – Domestic: The terms for all sales are NET – 30 days.
+3. Payment and Shipping Terms – The terms for all sales are NET – 30 days.
 All freight is FOB: Scottsdale, Arizona.
 Interest, at the lawful maximum rate, will be charged on all past due accounts.
 All sales are in United States dollars (US$).

 4. Minimum Billing – Firetrace has a minimum charge of $100.00 on all purchase orders processed for shipment.